influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/tick/expr.md

 Converts a string or float64 into an int64 via Golang's [strconv.ParseInt](https://golang.org/pkg/strconv/#ParseInt) or simple `int64()` coercion.
 Strings are assumed to be decimal numbers.
 Durations are converted into an int64 with nanoseconds units.
-A boolean is converted to an int64 where false -> 0 and true -> 1.
+A Boolean is converted to an int64 where false -> 0 and true -> 1.

 ```javascript